alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 &hellip; which requires a declaration of `GetACP`, e.g. via the `<windows.h>` header.

 Also worth noting, instead of adding these files and toolchain dependent tool usage to every micro-project it’s possible to create a little program that inserts a suitable application manifest resource in an existing executable, and just run that at the end of every successful build.
 Windows has a number of API functions that do the basic update-the-executable for you, i.e. there’s no need to go down to the dark art level of patching binaries.
 For example, you can use Windows’ `UpdateResource`.
 When I once did this I chose to let that UTF-8 enabling program itself use UTF-16 encoded `wchar_t` based text.
-[The code](apps/set_utf8_as_ansi_codepage/source/app/main.cpp) can be worth looking at: it exemplifies general UTF-16 to UTF-8 conversion in Windows; how to retrieve UTF-16 encoded command line arguments (instead of using possibly trashed `main` arguments); and of course, it shows how to update or create an application manifest resource in an existing executable, though without any fail-safes.
+[The code](apps/set_utf8_as_ansi_codepage/source/app/main.cpp) can be worth looking at: it exemplifies general UTF-16 to UTF-8 conversion in Windows; how to retrieve UTF-16 encoded command line arguments (instead of using possibly trashed `main` arguments); and of course, it shows how to update or create an application manifest resource in an existing executable, though without complete fail-safety.

-### 5. *How* to make `std::filesystem::path` work in Windows.
+### 5. *How* to make `std::filesystem::path` guaranteed work.

-asdßd
+By so far taking charge of (or alternatively working around) 5 text encodings,

+1. the encoding your editor saves source code files with;
+2. the encoding the compiler assumes for a source code file;
+3. the encoding the compiler uses to store `char` based literals;
+4. the encoding the console assumes for a program’s byte stream output; and
+5. the encoding that Windows assumes for calls of `char` based API functions from your process,

+&hellip; UTF-8 encoded filesystem paths now Just Work&trade;.

+For example, `ifstream f( "æøå-poem.txt" );` now works.

+But one cost, a price paid for that, is that without (5) `ifstream f( fs::path( "æøå-poem.txt" ) );`, where `fs` is an alias for `std::filesystem`, no longer works&hellip; Because with just (1) through (4) `fs::path` incorrectly expects the `char`-based text to be encoded with the global Windows ANSI encoding.
+And depending on the `fs::path` implementation that may still happen with (5) in play.

+TANSTAAFL: *There Ain’t No Such Thing As A Free Lunch*.